BalintKoczor/fast-spherical-phase-space/README.md

 - on UNIX or macOS run  ```./build.sh``` -- gcc needs to be installed
 - on Windows run ```./build.bat``` -- MinGW needs to be installed which provides gcc for Windows

-- if the compilations and calculations were successful, the precalculated kernels should be located in [Calculated/Kernels]().
+After successful compilations and calculations, the precalculated kernels should be located in [Calculated/Kernels]().